pstefanou12/delphi.ai/README.rst

 the variance of the ground-truth linear regression's model is unknown, we use the algorithm described in the following paper: `Efficient Truncated Linear Regression with Unknown Noise Variance`.

-When evaluating truncated regression models, the user needs two objects; an oracle, an oracle, which is a Callable that indicates whether a sample falls within the truncation set, and the ``TruncatedLinearRegression`` module.
+When evaluating truncated regression models, the user needs three things; an oracle, a Callable that indicates whether a sample falls within the truncation set, the model's ``alpha``, survival probability, and the ``TruncatedLinearRegression`` module.
 The ``TruncatedLinearRegression`` module accepts a parameters object that the user can define for running the PSGD procedure.

 Parameters: